pgbouncer/pgbouncer/doc/config.md

 needs to be done.
 The way that PgBouncer tracks prepared statements is especially beneficial to performance when multiple clients prepare the same queries.
-Because client connections automatically reuse a prepared statement on a server connection even if it was prepared by another client.
-As an example if you have a `pool_size` of 20 and you have 100 clients that all prepare the exact same query, then the query is prepared (and thus parsed) only 20 times on the PostgreSQL server.
+Because client connections automatically reuse a prepared statement on a server connection, even if it was prepared by another client.
+As an example, if you have a `pool_size` of 20 and you have 100 clients that all prepare the exact same query, then the query is prepared (and thus parsed) only 20 times on the PostgreSQL server.